Why You Don’t Know What You Want in Your Relationship Anymore

 You may stay because leaving feels too disruptive, not because staying is right.
 You may leave without clarity, carrying the uncertainty with you.
 You may accept conditions that you would not accept if your view were available to you in the moment.

-The difficulty is not that you do not know what you want.
-It is that the instrument you would use to judge the relationship is the same instrument that has gone quiet.
+The difficulty is not simply that you do not know what you want.
+Your own response to the relationship has become harder to access, and with it the reference point you would normally use to assess whether the relationship still fits.

 If you stop checking your own response often enough, that response fades into the background.
 Not permanently, but enough to make decisions feel ungrounded and second-hand.